Orchextra/orchextra-android-sample-app/README.md

-# Orchextra-android-demo-app
+# Orchextra Android-demo-app

 The aim of this project is to help you with your first integration of Orchextra SDK and also to show you the capabilities of the SDK with a sample project.

 ## Features
-1. Detection Geofences
+1. Geofences detection
-2. Detection Beacons
+2. Beacons detection
-3. Scanner Barcode/QR
+3. Barcode and QR code scanner

 ## Getting started